-7.6.2 How to use a submersible antenna
+10.6.2 How to use a submersible antenna

 Apply the transmitter signal to the target line at an access point on the shore.
 The submersible antenna line for tracing the line underwater is plugged into the accessory socket of the locator.
 The locator is used onboard a boat, which should by positioned directly over the line.
-The transmitting signal should be by direct connection with the strongest possible signal and a low frequency (less than 1kHz).
-Make a ground connection about 50m from the transmitter.
+The transmitting signal should be by direct connection with the strongest possible signal and at the frequency that the submersible antenna is calibrated at.
+Make a ground connection about 50m (160ft) from the transmitter.
 Test the quality of signal on the line before locating on the water.

-NOTE: The submersible antenna is calibrated to work at a single frequency, which is specified at purchase.
+Note: The submersible antenna is calibrated to work at one frequency.